noun

 This omission constitutes a systemic epistemic failure.
 The atomsphere is not speculative: it is forensic.

-Energy and Information
+The Humanhattan Project: Energy and Information

-Post-atomic systems rely on continuous energy input.
 The proliferation of computation, automation, and artificial intelligence correlates directly with increased electrical consumption.
 The infrastructure of information (data centers, satellites, machine learning clusters) is energetically dependent and thermodynamically wasteful.

 Within the atomsphere:

-- Energy is not a means but a medium
+- Energy is not a means but a medium disguised as an asset

-- Information is not immaterial but a high-entropy byproduct
+- Information is not immaterial, but a high-entropy byproduct

 Biological Effects